 There is a quote I read many, many years ago and I use it to kinda “gauge” what I am willing to put up with in a friendship, which is to treat it like a romantic relationship.
 Ask yourself: If this were a partner, would you put up with their behavior?
 Sure, we all have our ups and downs, but if your toxic friend is behaving in a way that if a boyfriend did, would you still stay with him?
-If the answer is no, then you know what to do.
+If the answer is no, then you you might want to do the following:

-3. Slowly Drift Away.
-This is the coward approach on your part, but probably the “kindest” for your toxic friend.
+- Slowly drift away.
 During your lifetime you’ll have many friendships come and go; and some just drift away and run its course.
-That’s OK.
-Not everyone is meant to be BFFs.
+That’s OK; not everyone is meant to be BFFs4Ever.
 These usually happen naturally, but if you want to get rid of a friend this is also an option – all you need to do is slowly “drift away”.
-It’s very easy: just start getting busy… VERY busy.
+It’s very easy: just start getting busy… very busy.
 Focus on your true friendships and keep busy with those friends, and you’ll have no time for the toxic ones!
-If they ask, just keep telling them you’re busy and can’t meet up, etc. If they’re smart, they’ll get the message and leave you alone.
+If they ask, just keep telling them you’re busy and can’t meet up, etc. They’ll get the message.
+Eventually.

 At the end of the day, there’s really no nice way to end a friendship.
 It’s always sad when something ends.
-If the person/people you are having a problem with are truly your friend(s), it’s best to talk to them.
-They deserve that.
-If it’s just an acquaintance who’s annoying you, simply try to slowly drift away and everyone will move on.
+If the person/people you are having a problem with are truly your friend(s), it’s best to talk to them; they deserve that.
+But if it’s just an acquaintance who’s annoying you, simply try to slowly drift away and everyone will move on.
 If it’s really, really bad, then get up and leave, no excuses.
-Protecting yourself is the utmost important.

 We all do it sometimes.
-I know I was definitely a “wet blanket” toxic friend at one point in my life – I was going through a tough time at the end of high school and I definitely got a little too much.
 Life is a learning process though, and friendship is a two-way street, so try your best to be a good friend yourself, and have friendships with people who you feel are honest, right, and who you’re happy knowing.
 When you do meet these special people, cherish them and make sure to work on being a great friend as well.